The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Classification of Kontsevich-Soibelman operations

-The commutativity of the bottom pentagon follows from Lemma \autoref{thm:lemma about fixed point and orbits}, and the rest follows from straightforward diagram chasing.
+The commutativity of the rightmost pentagon in \eqref{eq:Cyl big diagram equiv} follows from Lemma \autoref{thm:lemma about fixed point and orbits}, and the rest follows from either straightforward naturality or various compatibilities with operadic structures.
 By definition, the image of $\beta\otimes \alpha$ under the total composition of the left vertical maps in \eqref{eq:Cyl big diagram equiv} is $\Xi^p(\lambda_{\Delta}(\beta,\alpha))(-)$.
+In the situation of I), the assumptions imply that the bottom $(\star\star)$-arrow in \eqref{eq:Cyl big diagram equiv} has a derived inverse (indicated by a dashed arrow).
 Therefore, the commutativity of the diagram implies that